passcod/blook/2017-apr-10-monthly-update.md

 And then I started earnestly into writing my fanfic, and predictably, I got to reading lots more Star Wars fics.
-Official pretext for this is "gotta find voices and get into the feel for writing my characters" but of course the plots and cuties why I stay.
+Official pretext for this is "gotta find voices and get into the feel for writing my characters" but of course the plots and cuties are why I stay.

 But seriously, encountering characters I'm writing and have been thinking about for the past few months in other fanfics is pretty cool.
 It really lets me